0xStarcat/CircularNatalHoroscopeJS/README.md

 # WesternAstrologyJS

 This project exists with the intention to make western astrological horoscope creation free, readily available, and easy to access for anyone who can interact with Javascript.
-By **horoscope**, we're talking about astrological birth charts.
-Not daily horoscope **readings** (although you are certainly free to make them with these charts).
+By **horoscope**, we're talking about astrological **birth charts**. **Not  horoscope readings** or **interpretations**.

-Example:
+Example Chart:

 ![Natal Chart Example](public/natal-chart.svg)

 The goal is to allow someone to:

-1) Enter a date + time and

-2) Enter latitude/longitude coordinates for a position on the planet Earth
+1) Enter a (calendar) date + time and a latitude/longitude coordinates for a position on the planet Earth (or a city / country)

-Then receive:
+2) And receive:

   => the calculated major angles (`Ascendant` and `Midheaven (MC)`)